ELECTRIC OPS

 Storm Impact

-Real-time outage tracking from smart metre last-gasp data, SCADA relay operations, and customer contact centre calls.
-Automated outage grouping clusters individual metre events into device-level outages.
-Customer-facing outage map updated every 60 seconds with accurate affected areas and initial restoration estimates.
-Vulnerable customer notifications trigger immediately.
+Real-time outage tracking from AMI last-gasp data, SCADA relay operations, and IVR customer calls.
+Automated outage grouping clusters individual meter events into device-level outages.
+Customer-facing outage map updated every 60 seconds with accurate affected areas and initial ETR estimates.
+Life-support customer notifications trigger immediately.

 0-6 hours after